 So, I will tell you.

-No, I am not “lucky" to be a stay at home mom.
+No, I am not “lucky" to be a stay-at-home mom.
 Luck has nothing to do with it.
-Our ability to live as a signal income family took hard work and sacrifice.
+Our ability to live as a single-income family took hard work and sacrifice.

 We don’t drive new cars or go on tropical vacations.
 There were months during the first few years when I had to say "no" to play dates because we simply didn’t have the money to waste extra gas.
 We gave up cable and date nights out and many other comforts.